Welcome to AllGroanUp.com by Paul Angone – a community for those in their 20s and 30s.

 F. Struggling with being blessed with singleness while all your friends seem to be blessed with 2.4 kids and that blazing white-picket-fence shining with the glory of Jesus Christ himself.

 6. All those amazing college friends you swore you’d never lose contact with after college yeah, well, you might lose contact.
-Moving all over the country, getting married, having kids, all make that forty-five minute conversation with your sophomore roommate a little more complicated than it used to be over a game of Mario Kart.
-Making and keeping friends in our twenties takes intentionality.
+Moving all over the country, getting married, and having kids all make that forty-five minute conversation with your sophomore roommate a little more complicated than it used to be over a game of Mario Kart.
+Making and keeping friends in our 20s takes intentionality.

-7. Your twenties will produce more failures than you’ll choose to remember.
+7. Your 20s will produce more failures than you’ll choose to remember.
 The key is when you fail, don’t begin calling yourself a failure.

 8. Every break up has two break ups.
 I’m no physicist, but this is a law of physics, of this I am certain.
 Yes you’ll have the first tearful “It’s over” sitting in the front seat of your Honda or on a park swing.
 Then 1-2 months later after there’s “been talk”, you’ll have the “real breakup” because she forgets to call like she used to or he checks out the waitress like he’s a judge for Miss USA.
 And gird those loins because in the second break up there will be a lot more breaking.